omarzatarain/extortion/README.md

 $conda install ipykernel

-python -m ipykernel install --user --name=extortion --display-name="Python (extortion)"
+$python -m ipykernel install --user --name=extortion --display-name="Python (extortion)"

 Load the python file ExtortionREVIEW into a jupyter notebook or Add the environment to an IDE such as Visual Studio.